1970 Newark mayoral election

 The 1970 Newark mayoral election was held on June 16, 1970.
 Incumbent mayor Hugh Addonizio ran for a third term in office but was defeated by civil engineer Kenneth A. Gibson.
-Gibson became the first black man elected mayor of a major city in the Northeastern United States or Eastern Seaboard. and remained in office until 1986.
+Gibson became the first black man elected mayor of a major city in the Northeastern United States or Eastern Seaboard.

 Gibson finished first in a primary election on May 12 but did not receive a majority of the vote.
 He defeated Addonizio in the run-off with 55.88% of the vote and record turnout.

+Gibson would remain in office until 1986; he ran two unsuccessful campaigns for Governor of New Jersey in 1981 and 1985.

 Background

 Race

 By 1970, Newark was one of the United States' first majority-black cities.
 However, city government, the police department, and political representation at the state and federal level were still overwhelmingly white, possibly due in part to the black population skewing below the voting age.